sametcaka/SU2_wiki_images/Quick-Start.md

 ## Resources

 The files necessary to run this tutorial are included in the SU2/QuickStart/ directory.
 For the other tutorials, the files will be found in the TestCases/ repository.
 Two files are needed as input to the code: a configuration file describing the options for the particular problem, and the corresponding computational mesh file.
 The files are in QuickStart/ and can also be found in the TestCases repository under TestCases/euler/naca0012.
-The mesh file is available in TestCases/euler/naca0012/ but obtained from the zip from the registration page.

 ## Tutorial